richiephang/Crowding/README.md

    * The severity of crowding is assessed by calculating the difference between sum of all tooth widths and arch form length.
 The higher the value, the more severe the crowding.

 <br><br>
-The system is deployed on [Streamlit](https://richiephang-crowding.streamlit.app/).
+The model is deployed on [Streamlit](https://richiephang-crowding.streamlit.app/).

 Extra features of the system:
 * Tooth points adjustment